Adrammelech, The Wroth

 Adrammelech rose to prominence in the Otherworld, whence he led a fiendish horde against the gods, but in the end, he was defeated.”

-- Purchase a few Chronos Tears (about 10 to 15 should be more than enough) which can be purchased by speaking to Luccio in the Babbling Vale of the Mosphoran Highwaste, among other places
+- Purchase a few Chronos Tears (about 10 to 15 should be more than enough) which can be purchased from most shops except in the original PlayStation 2 version of the game where you will need to speak to Luccio in the Babbling Vale of the Mosphoran Highwaste (and there are a few other places as well)

 Warp to the Dalmasca Westersand which will land you in the Western Divide region.
 Travel to the Shimmering Horizons area and enter the Zertinan Caverns.